yyyujintang/Rib-Fracture-Segmentation/README.md

 This is project for rib fracture segmentation.(UNet-based)

-Required packages: PyTorch Python numpuy
+Required packages: PyTorch Python numpy

 Train--part of the whole code: